+POLICY:

-POLICY: LINK THE AREA'S VISITOR ATTRACTIONS WITH A TRAIL NETWORK THAT FACILITATES NON-VEHICULAR MOVEMENT FROM PLACE TO PLACE.
+LINK THE AREA'S VISITOR ATTRACTIONS WITH A TRAIL NETWORK THAT FACILITATES NON-VEHICULAR MOVEMENT FROM PLACE TO PLACE.

+- Work with the Northern Shenandoah Valley Regional Commission and surrounding jurisdictions to update and improve the regional bike/ped plan, "Walking and Wheeling in the Northern Shenandoah Valley". - Support the Redbud Run Greenway project to provide a trail network that will link natural areas, battlefields, including the existing five-mile trail on the Civil War Preservation Trust property, schools, and other facilities in the Redbud Run corridor.

+Upon the approval of this plan:

-- Work with the Northern Shenandoah Valley Regional Commission and surrounding jurisdictions to update and improve the regional bike/ped plan, "Walking and Wheeling in the Northern Shenandoah Valley". - Support the Redbud Run Greenway project to provide a trail network that will link natural areas, battlefields, including the existing five-mile trail on the Civil War Preservation Trust property, schools, and other facilities in the Redbud Run corridor. - Update and implement plans for a trail network within Frederick County that will connect attractions to one another and to retail and hospitality areas.
-Such plans may include connectivity among other community facilities such as schools and parks. - Identify potential projects as candidates for transportation enhancement grants, and encourage the incorporation of segments of the regional trail network into development projects.
-These projects could be included as part of the Capital Improvements Plan. - POLICY: PRESERVE AND ENHANCE THE HISTORIC CHARACTER OF FREDERICK COUNTY'S ROADWAYS AND NEW CONSTRUCTION, MAKING THEM ATTRACTIVE AND APPEALING TO VISITORS AND RESIDENTS.
+- Update and implement plans for a trail network within Frederick County that will connect attractions to one another and to retail and hospitality areas.
+Such plans may include connectivity among other with community facilities such as schools and parks. - o Identify and examine potential increased public access development to existing trails and waterways, such as the Tuscarora Trail (hiking) and Cedar Creek (kayaking). - Identify potential projects as candidates for transportation enhancement grants, and encourage the incorporation of segments of the regional trail network into development projects.
+These projects could be included as part of the Capital Improvements Plan.

+POLICY:

+PRESERVE AND ENHANCE THE HISTORIC CHARACTER OF FREDERICK COUNTY'S ROADWAYS AND NEW CONSTRUCTION, MAKING THEM ATTRACTIVE AND APPEALING TO VISITORS AND RESIDENTS.

-- Foster a compact community design that uses traditional building features to help maintain Frederick County's unique historic character to help maintain a sense of place that sets the community apart from other areas in Virginia. - Strengthen the use of corridor overlay districts. - Strengthen the effort to focus development in compact centers, using Neighborhood Design guidelines, and keeping the rural, agricultural landscape as part of the visitor experience in Frederick County.
+- Foster a compact community design that uses traditional building features to help maintain Frederick County's unique historic character to help maintain give a sense of place that sets the community apart from other areas in Virginia. - Strengthen the use of corridor overlay districts. - Strengthen the effort to focus development in compact centers, using Neighborhood Design guidelines, and keeping the rural, agricultural landscape as part of the visitor experience in Frederick County.